20 Hurts-So-Good Ways to Eat Hot Sauce

 From Apple and Oprah to The Patriots and Crossfit—and everything in between, it seems that cult-like followings will form for just about anything these days, even food.
 Think about it: People don't just like Starbucks, they're obsessed with it.
 To that same point, people don't just "sort of enjoy" hot sauce they're fully committed to the stuff, attaching mini bottles of Sriracha to their key rings and hiding small packets of Sambal in their purse à la Beyoncé.
 In fact, the superstar loves the stuff so much that she even sings about it in her new hit single, "Formation" which debuted at the Super Bowl.
 "I got hot sauce in my bag, swag," the slim and toned superstar sings in the song.
 And it's really no wonder why Bey loves the caliente condiment so much.
 Not only does it have an addicting, fiery taste (spicy food releases stress-easing endorphins that boost pleasure), the heat may be to thank, in part, for her bangin' bod.
 Capsaicin, the compound that gives chiles their signature kick, has been shown to increase body heat, boost metabolism and decrease appetite.
 In fact, scientists are currently looking at turning capsaicin into an all-natural anti-obesity supplement for its ability to activate our "good," calorie-burning brown fat stores.
 Plus, eating hot sauce is a bit painful, which lowers the odds you'll pig out, nutrition experts say.

-If you have a tendency to pack heat—but are a little bored of simply adding the stuff to your chicken wings and tacos—we’ve scoured the web and tapped into our inner foodies to uncover some of the most interesting ways to get more of the fiery sauce you crave.
-From popcorn and hot cocoa to oatmeal, salad dressing and beyond, we’ve got you covered.
-And for even more slim down hacks from Hollywood’s hottest stars, check out these 31 Weight Loss Secrets from Celebrities.
+If you have a tendency to pack heat—but are a little bored of simply adding the stuff to your chicken wings and tacos—we've scoured the web and tapped into our inner foodies to uncover some of the most interesting ways to get more of the fiery sauce you crave.
+From popcorn and hot cocoa to oatmeal, salad dressing and beyond, we've got you covered.
+And for even more slim down hacks from Hollywood's hottest stars, check out these 31 weight loss secrets from celebrities.

 Spice Up Movie Night

 Cue up Netflix and flip on the AC!
 Thanks to spicy popcorn, movie night with bae is about to get even hotter.
-We’re huge fans of the snack because it’s low-cal, easy to make, and packs a major flavor punch.
+We're huge fans of the snack because it's low-cal, easy to make, and packs a major flavor punch.
 To whip it up, melt some butter in a small saucepan along with a tablespoon or two of hot sauce.
 Pour the fiery butter mixture over popped kernels and sprinkle with black pepper, Cajun seasoning, and Parmesan cheese.
-And while you’ve got movies on the mind, be sure to check out these Best-Ever Weight Loss Tips We Learned From Movies.

 Add It to Eggs

-Hot sauce can take just about any egg dish from “meh” to “wow!” but the spicy topper pairs especially well with Tex-Mex flavor combos like bell pepper, onion, and ham.
+Hot sauce can take just about any egg dish from "meh" to "wow!" but the spicy topper pairs especially well with Tex-Mex flavor combos like bell pepper, onion, and ham.
 Toss our suggested veggies and meat into a free-range scramble and top with your favorite spicy sauce to make breakfast a little more interesting.
-And for more morning meal ideas that will shrink your waist, check out these 25 Best Egg Recipes for Weight Loss!

 Make a Flavor-Packed Greek Yogurt